 The Company is a general trading company engaged in a wide range of business activities through bases in Japan and over 60 other countries.
-Examples include the production and procurement of natural resources and other primary commodities, as well as the manufacture and sale of finished goods and various commercial and investing activities in Japan and overseas in many industrial fields.
+Examples include the production and procurement of primary commodities, as well as the manufacture and sale of finished goods, the provision of services and various commercial and investing activities in Japan and other countries and regions in many industrial fields.

 (2) Credit Risks Regarding Business Partners